 At the beginning of each school year, you are required to send the following information to the local public school superintendent: a) the name and age of each child enrolled in your school, b) the number or name of the school district and the city or township and county where the parent lives, c) the name and address of the parent, and d) the name and age of any child enrolled in the school who is not in regular attendance.

 Children in nonpublic schools must be taught mathematics, reading, English, science, and social studies in all grades.
+They must also be taught health and physical education.

 In the high school grades, children must also be taught: